 This chapter addresses some salient features of the law relating to remedies in merger cases in India.

 Competition law in India is governed by the Competition Act 2002 (the Act) and a number of regulations.
 Section 5 of the Act states that acquisitions, mergers and amalgamations crossing specified assets or turnover thresholds (collectively referred to as ‘combinations’) must be notified in advance to the Competition Commission of India (CCI).
-Detailed provisions on the handling of notifications are contained in the Procedure in Regard to the Transaction of Business Relating to Combinations 2011, as amended (the Combination Regulations).
+Detailed provisions on the handling of notifications are contained in the Procedure in Regard to the Transaction of Business Relating to Combinations Regulations 2011, as last amended in October 2018 (the Combination Regulations).
 Section 6 of the Act prohibits entry into a combination that causes or is likely to cause an appreciable adverse effect on competition within the relevant market in India.
 Such combinations are void under the Act.

-With respect to notifiability of combinations, in June 2017 the Indian government removed the requirement to notify combinations within 30 calendar days of the relevant trigger event.11 This has not only made it easier for parties to think through possible modifications in advance, but also may help parties in coordinating their approach where filings are required in several jurisdictions.
+With respect to the notifiability of combinations, in June 2017 the Indian government removed the requirement to notify combinations within 30 calendar days of the relevant trigger event.
+This has not only made it easier for parties to think through possible modifications in advance, but also may help parties in coordinating their approach where filings are required in several jurisdictions.